klaxit/fast-polylines/README.md

 The precision is now an integer representing the number of decimals.
 It is slightly smaller, and mostly this will avoid having any float value as precision.

+The file name to require is now snake_cased, you'll have to require `fast_polylines`.
+The gem name stays the same however.

 ## Run the Benchmark